flipacholas/Architecture-of-consoles/articles/sega-saturn.md

 Welcome to the 3D era!
 Well... *sorta*.
 Sega enjoyed quite a success with the Megadrive so there's no reason to force developers to write 3D games *right now*.

-Just in case developers want 3D, Sega adapted some bits of the hardware to enable polygon drawing as well.
+Just in case developers want the extra dimension, Sega adapted some bits of the hardware to enable polygon drawing as well.
 Hopefully, the result didn't get out of hand!

 ---

 ## CPU

+Just like its close competitors [drowned with options]({{< ref "playstation#a-bit-of-history" >}}) during the RISC fever, Sega had to go through all the conundrums of choosing a vendor that could bring up the next generation of games (including those with '3D' capabilities).
+In the end, the company chose a fresh CPU whose creator was desperately looking for an adopter, the **Hitachi SuperH** or 'SH'.

+Hitachi's new creation implemented modern arts such as a RISC instruction set and a pipelined data-path, however, Sega wasn't satisfied by the final product, especially due to the small 16-bit multiplier.
+Thus, Hitachi synthesised a second revision with a larger multiplier unit and other requirements on Sega's checklist, leading to a new CPU called **SH-2**.

+Even so, Sega couldn't stand still after hearing what choice of CPU [its]({{< ref "playstation#cpu" >}}) [competitors]({{< ref "nintendo-64#cpu" >}}) went for.
+So, they asked Hitachi to step up the clock frequency of the SH-2 - an impossible task once the chip is already out for manufacturing.
+Luckily, Hitachi had another trick up in their sleeve, **multiprocessing**.
+During the research phase of the SH, the team added minimal circuitry to allow the SH to work with other SHs within the same system at the same time.
+Upon hearing that, Sega decided on a two-chip configuration for the Sega Saturn.
+And the rest is history.

+### The final product

+Having explained the origins, let's take a look at the shipped product.

-The system has not one but **two Hitachi SH-2** CPUs running at **~28.63MHz each**.
-While both physically identical, they are placed in a master-slave state, where the first one may send commands to the second one.
+This console has not one but **two Hitachi SH-2** CPUs running at **~28.63 MHz each**.
+While both physically identical, they are placed in a **master-slave state**, where the first one may send commands to the second one.
 This can achieve some degree of parallelism, albeit both sharing the same external bus (which can lead to congestion).

 These processors are part of the Hitachi SH7600 brand, a series designed for embedded systems featuring:
 - **SuperH ISA**: A special 32-bit RISC instruction set where instructions are 16-bit long.
 Not only does this design reduce the size of the programs, but since the CPU fetches instructions in 32-bit batches, two instructions can be retrieved in one cycle.
+  - The speciality of compressing instructions to take out half the size was carried on by ARM with [Thumb]({{< ref "game-boy-advance#cpu" >}}).
 - **Five-stage pipeline**: Execution of instructions is divided into five steps or *stages*.
 The CPU will queue up to five instructions where each one is allocated in one stage.
-This allows to take advantage of all the CPU's resources without idling while also incrementing the number of instructions executed per unit of time.
+This allows taking advantage of all the CPU's resources without idling while also incrementing the number of instructions executed per unit of time.
 - **One multiplication unit**: Speeds up multiplication operations with 64-bit/32-bit integers.
 - **32-bit data bus**: The external bus is shared across the two CPUs.
-- **4 KB cache**: Stores a small amount of instructions and data previously fetched from memory to speed up future reads.
+- **4 KB cache**: Stores a small number of instructions and data previously fetched from memory to speed up future reads.

 The specific CPU model selected for this console, the 'SH7604' or just 'SH-2', contain the following additions:
 - **One division unit**: Speeds up division operations with 64-bit/32-bit integers.
 - **Internal DMA controller**: Transfers data from memory independently (without the intervention of the CPU).

-Having two CPUs doesn't mean that games will work twice as fast, in practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus!
-Cache comes in handy for this occasion.
+Please not that having two CPUs doesn't mean that games will work twice as fast!
+In practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus.
+Cache also plays a critical part for this occasion.

 ### A divided choice of memory

-The system contains a total of **2 MB of RAM** for general purpose usage called **Work RAM** (WRAM).
-Now, these two megs are split between two very different blocks.
-The first one provides **1 MB of SDRAM** and due to its fast access rates, this block is also called 'WRAM-H'.
-The other block contains the other megabyte, but it's named 'WRAM-L' since it uses **DRAM** instead, resulting in lower rates.
+The Sega Saturn contains a total of **2 MB of RAM** for general purpose usage called **Work RAM** (WRAM).
+Now, these two megs are split between two very different blocks:
+- The first one provides **1 MB of SDRAM** and due to its fast access rates, this block is also called 'WRAM-H'.
+- The other block contains the other megabyte, but it's named 'WRAM-L' since it uses **DRAM** instead, resulting in lower rates.

 ### Another processor

-The console contains an additional coprocessor, the **Saturn Control Unit** or 'SCU' which is composed of two modules:
+If the two SH-2 CPUs weren't enough, the console contains an additional coprocessor, the **Saturn Control Unit** or 'SCU' which is composed of two modules:
 - **A DMA controller**: Arbitrates access to WRAM across the three main buses without the intervention of the CPUs.
 - **A DSP**: Used as a fixed-point 'geometry unit'.
 Compared to the SH-2, it does matrix/vectors calculations such as 3D transformations and lighting faster.
 However, it runs at half-speed and its instruction set is more complex.
 Moreover, it relies on the SH-2's WRAM to fetch and store data (using the DMA).

-The SCU comes with **32 KB of SRAM** for local use.
-It's worth mentioning that the SCU can't access WRAM-L.
+On the bright side, the SCU comes with **32 KB of SRAM** for local use.
+On the bad side, the SCU can't access WRAM-L.

 ---